jc782/jc782.github.io/_posts/2021-06-19-Budget-vacuum-bag.markdown

 - Vacuum bagging connector
 - Various barb/fittings

-I think the key realisation here was that I could get hold of a relatively cheap part which passively switches on/off depending on the vacuum.
+I think the key realisation here was that I could get hold of a relatively cheap part that passively switches on/off depending on the vacuum.
 This means the pump doesn't need to run at 100% duty (which it certainly isn't rated for).

-An upgrade that may be necessary is a vacuum reservoir - first tests should be in the next few weeks so we'll see.
+An upgrade that may be necessary is a vacuum reservoir - The first tests should be in the next few weeks so we'll see.

-For the ultra-budget vacuum bagger, a 3d printed connector is also an option.
+For the ultra-budget vacuum bagger, a 3D-printed connector is also an option.